-In 2008, Intersection of Change created a second major community program called Jubilee Arts to provide the community with a comprehensive arts program as an alternative to the dangers of drugs and violence in the community.
-Jubilee Arts provides art classes (in ceramics, visual arts, dance, and writing) six days a week and cultural activities to both children and adults and serves approximately 1,500 people annually.
+In 2008, Intersection of Change created a second major community program called Jubilee Arts, a comprehensive art program that uses art as a catalyst for social change, as a tool for empowerment, and an alternative to the dangers of drugs and violence in the community.
+Jubilee Arts provides 23 art classes (in ceramics, visual arts, dance, and business) six days a week with three annual semester sessions as well as cultural activities to both children and adults and serves over 2,000 people annually.

 In 2016, Intersection of Change added a third program called Strength to Love II which operates an urban farm and serves ex-offenders returning to the community from incarceration.
 The farm entails 16 greenhouses totaling 96,000 square feet, addresses community food desert issues, and offers employment to ex-offenders.
 The program also supports ex-offenders with ID renewals, transportation to appointments, and food gift certificates.

-Work to date has resulted in significant neighborhood revitalization of the 1900 and 2000 blocks of Pennsylvania Avenue through the full renovation of six previously vacant and dilapidated buildings, transformation of 18 vacant lots into community green spaces and meditative gardens, and the creation of a dozen neighborhood murals.
+Work to date has resulted in significant neighborhood revitalization of the 1900 and 2000 blocks of Pennsylvania Avenue through the full renovation of six previously vacant and dilapidated buildings, transformation of 18 vacant lots into community green spaces and meditative gardens, creation of a dozen neighborhood murals, and conversion of 96,000 sq./ft. of vacant lots into an urban farm.

 For more about Intersection of Change programs visit: intersectionofchange.org